-> Every month, we keep you informed on the latest studies and research in our “Not My Teen” blog series.
-Today, we’re taking a slightly different approach with a “Yes My Teen” post as we are looking at an inspiring group of teens who have taken it upon themselves to organize a Teen Wellness Conference.
+Every month, we keep you informed on the latest studies and research in our “Not My Teen” blog series.
+Today, we’re taking a slightly different approach with a “Yes My Teen” post as we are looking at an inspiring group of teens who took it upon themselves to organize a Teen Wellness Conference.

-> With increased expectations and time constraints stemming from school, extracurricular activities, family commitments and friendships, teens today face many stress-inducing pressures that can lead to mental health problems.
+With increased expectations and time constraints stemming from school, extracurricular activities, family commitments, and friendships, teens today face many stress-inducing pressures that can lead to mental health problems.
 It’s now more important than ever for teens to be champions in erasing the stigmas around mental health and be aware of resources that are available to them and their peers.

-> In response to this need, a California non-profit, TeenzTalk, led by a team of teens all over the globe, wanted to extend their mission of empowering their peers by putting on the first-ever Teen Wellness Conference.
+In response to this need, a California non-profit, TeenzTalk, led by a team of teens all over the globe, wanted to extend their mission of empowering their peers by putting on the first-ever Teen Wellness Conference.
 According to TeenzTalk founder Nadia Ghaffari, the idea of the conference is to “bring together teens in a safe space to delve into these difficult topics and harness positive peer influence.”

 Unlike most mental health conferences targeted toward adults that are very clinical and academic in nature, Ghaffari wanted the teen conference to go beyond the conditions themselves.
 While the free conference allowed teens to connect around their mental health experiences, it also featured breakout sessions on topics such as mindfulness, healthy habits, and peer support.
 Each breakout session was led by a mental health professional and a teen co-facilitator.
 With the main goal of the conference being to empower teens, parents were only allowed to attend during the lunch hour, to give the teens in attendance independence and the ability to learn as much as possible.